Lavender: History and How To Grow It

 Choose a location out in the open, not up against the house or where other perennials or shrubs will compete with your lavender.

 If you want to include a few plants in an existing perennial garden, use locations where their neighbors will not interfere with air circulation around the lavender.
-Other plants too close to lavender will keep the humidity high, and might cause problems with moldy leaves in wet weather.
+Other plants too close to lavender will keep the humidity high and might cause problems with moldy leaves in wet weather.

 Light

 Whether grown in pots or in gardens, lavender must have full sun.
 Four or five hours of sun simply will not work!
 Eight hours or more of direct sunlight is the recommended amount.
 Less than full sun will result in a plant that leans toward the light.
 Few, if any, flowers develop in less than ideal light.
-And the plant will lack dense foliage.
+And the plant lacks dense foliage.

 Lower leaves and stems will turn grayish-brown or black as they die off.
 But they don’t really drop off; they just cling.
 In regions with high humidity and lots of rain, the plants suffer and usually succumb to root rot.
 Abundant sunshine helps dry the soil and the foliage, preventing diseases.

 Plants that have gray or silvery leaves generally need a great deal of sun, and many evolved in hot, dry climates.
 Dusty miller (Senecio), yarrow, Artemisia, certain cacti, and Caryopteris are more examples of silvery sun-loving plants.
-Their fine hairs reflect some of the harsh sun while holding a bit more humidity next to the leaf, in what’s called the boundary layer.
+Their fine hairs reflect some of the harsh sun while holding a bit more humidity next to the leaf in what’s called the boundary layer.

 Soil